-The BASIC PHYSICS sequence, PH 1011, PH 1012, PH 1013, and PH 1014, comprises a series of courses equivalent to the standard university level introductory physics courses with calculus.
-Normally the student is expected to have adequate preparation in these areas at the time of matriculation at NPS; however these courses are available upon demand for students with partial or no background in basic physics.
+The BASIC PHYSICS sequence, PH 1011, PH 1012 is equivalent to the standard university level calculus-based introductory courses in mechanics and electricity and magnetism.
+Normally the student is expected to have adequate preparation in these areas at the time of matriculation at NPS; however, these courses are available upon demand for students with partial or no background in basic physics.

-The mini-courses PH 1061 through PH 1067

-comprise a Basic Physics sequence available in the self-instructional (PSI) mode for both on-campus and off-campus use.\ Various combinations of these mini-courses are essentially equivalent to, and may be substituted for, the courses PH 1011, PH 1012, PH 1041, and PH 1051, as follows:
+The mini-courses PH 1061 through Ph 1066 comprise a Basic Physics sequence available in the self-instructional (PSI) mode for both on-campus and off-campus use.\ Various combinations of these mini-courses are essentially equivalent to, and may be substituted for, the courses PH 1011, PH 1012, and PH 1041, as follows: